Skip to content

 How It Compares to the Other Options

-People always ask me whether they should use Airtable or Notion, and my answer is always: it depends on what you are actually trying to do.
+People always ask me whether they should use Airtable or Notion, and my answer is always: it depends on what you're actually trying to do.
 Notion is an all-in-one workspace -- documents, wikis, databases, project management, all blended together.
-Its database feature is good and getting better, but it is one tool among many in Notion's toolbox.
+Its database feature is good and getting better, but it's one tool among many in Notion's toolbox.
 Airtable is database-first.
-Everything about it is built around structured data.
+Everything about it's built around structured data.
 If you need a content calendar that also lives next to your team wiki and meeting notes, Notion might be the better fit.
 If you need a serious relational database with automations, rollups, linked records across tables, and the ability to build custom interfaces on top, Airtable is stronger.
 Notion's databases start to strain at around 10,000 records.
 Airtable handles tens of thousands without breaking a sweat (on the right plan).

 The Good, The Bad, and the Annoying

-I promised I would weave pros and cons into the review instead of doing the usual two-column list, so here goes.
-The good: Airtable makes databases accessible to people who are not developers, and that is genuinely valuable.
+I promised I'd weave pros and cons into the review instead of doing the usual two-column list, so here goes.
+The good: Airtable makes databases accessible to people who aren't developers, and that's truly valuable.
 The views system is best-in-class.
 The automation builder works well within its limits.
 Collaboration is smooth -- multiple people editing at once, comments on records, activity logs, real-time sync.
-The template gallery has over 1,000 bases for things like CRMs, content calendars, event planning, and inventory tracking, and they are actually useful starting points (I started our CRM from a template and was up and running in about an hour with just three custom fields added).
+The template gallery has over 1,000 bases for things like CRMs, content calendars, event planning, and inventory tracking, and they're actually useful starting points (I started our CRM from a template and was up and running in about an hour with just three custom fields added).

 Who Actually Needs This

-Airtable is not great for very large datasets (hundreds of thousands of records), transactional workloads (it is not a replacement for PostgreSQL), or teams that need SQL-level query power.
+Airtable isn't great for very large datasets (hundreds of thousands of records), transactional workloads (it isn't a replacement for PostgreSQL), or teams that need SQL-level query power.
 Developers who know their way around databases might find Airtable's guardrails more frustrating than helpful.
 And if your budget is tight, the per-user pricing at $20 to $45 per month can add up quickly, especially when Notion gives you databases as part of a broader workspace for less money.

 So Should You Use It?